Qasim Akhtar: Career

 Prior to making his breakthrough appearance in Shameless, Akhtar had his first acting experience through the 2006-released Mischief Night, written and directed by Penny Woolcock, and in the film, he stars as Asif Khan.

-Akhtar gained prominence through his role as Chesney Khan in Shameless, appearing in 85 episodes between 2007 and 2013.
+Akhtar gained prominence through his role as Chesney Karib in Shameless, appearing in 85 episodes between 2007 and 2013.
 This was followed by two different roles in Waterloo Road: Aron in 2007 and Wayne Bodley in 2011.

 In 2014, Akhtar joined the cast of the long-running soap opera Coronation Street as Zeedan Nazir, a son of Kal Nazir (played by Jimi Mistry).
 Upon his first exit of the show in 2018, Akhtar began another stint within the show in 2021 but exited again in February 2023.

 Personal life

 Akhtar was injured in a quad bike accident in 2018 and took up fitness.
 He leads a relatively private life but he has expressed his platform being used to discuss the state of representation of British Asian actors in television and film.
+In July 2026, he was awarded damages from the The Sun newspaper to settle a libel claim at the High Court of Justice.

 Accolades

-He was nominated as Best Newcomer at British Soap Awards for his work on the role of Zeedan Nazir in Coronation Street.
+He was nominated as Best Newcomer at the British Soap Awards for his work on the role of Zeedan Nazir in Coronation Street.
 The depiction of the complex characters from cultures similar to his has been applauded for bringing authenticity to the British TV.